arnobt78/VRPTW-Solver-Comparison-pyApp/README.md

 # Important Note
 Using the Python Jupyter Notebook is highly advised.
 While compiling, each model executes independently.
 However, if you run the code straight from main.py , the application may crash and display errors due to the ACO procedure’s use of multiple threads!
 However, it functions perfectly now that I’m using the Python Jupyter Notebook code.

+# More Details
+To have a thorough understanding of my Vehicle Routing Problem with Time Windows project, I recommend reading my master's thesis.
+Thank you.

 # Development

 ## Create venv